CamileDahdah/ManazelApp/README.md

 #### Attached scripts

  Scripts are attached to each hotspot in the scene in order to manually assign a view ID for it in the inspector.
-Same goes for objects&#39; colliders, a script is attached to the parent game object which contains its object ID in the inspector.
+Same goes for objects' colliders, a script is attached to the parent game object which contains its object ID in the inspector.

 #### Git Version Control, Google Docs, and Trello